 There’s also the fact that the company behind it (Ortiz Capital LLC) are behind some other money-making systems which people have branded as scams, and their refund policy ties them to the EZ Money Team scam which I personally previously exposed… So it doesn’t look good at all.

 Basically I won’t be recommending it to you anyway because I personally believe there are better ways to make money online.
 I mean sure e-commerce is a pretty good way to make money online, but it doesn’t mean it’s the best.

-I personally prefer affiliate marketing (which as I mentioned you can get started with at Wealthy Affiliate) because at least as an affiliate you don’t need a huge start-up budget & you don’t need to handle or sell products… You basically just connect people with the products they’re looking for & get paid commissions in return for doing so.
+I personally prefer affiliate marketing (which as I mentioned you can get started with at Commission Academy) because at least as an affiliate you don’t need a huge start-up budget & you don’t need to handle or sell products… You basically just connect people with the products they’re looking for & get paid commissions in return for doing so.

 So yeah, what you decide to do is up to you – but even if you do decide to go down the route of e-commerce I wouldn’t really recommend the Insiders Cash Club as a good training program to start with & hopefully after reading my review here you can see why.

 Feel free to leave any comments or questions below & as always I’ll do my best to get back to you in the quickest time possible.

 A Better Alternative